We asked Olympians to share their most important life lessons

 "When I coach, when I mentor, I always try to give [my athletes] that encouragement and give them that support, because I always feel like that's what I had."

 McCoy also shared a second life lesson with me.
 "It really is all about the journey," he stated.
 In preparation for the Games, he was only focused on a singular goal: he hoped to win a gold medal.
-However, he reflected that when he arrived at the Opening Ceremonies of his first Olympics, he realized that "it didn't matter how many medals you had won before, how many Olympic teams you made, whether you were a professional athlete, whether you were a first-year athlete… we were all together competing trying to be the best that we could be under the Olympic flag."
-He added that the journey to "being able to represent something bigger than yourself" was the most special part of his Olympic experience.
+However, when he arrived at his first Opening Ceremonies, he realized that "it didn't matter how many medals you had won before, how many Olympic teams you made, whether you were a professional athlete, whether you were a first-year athlete… we were all together competing trying to be the best that we could be under the Olympic flag."
+He added that "being able to represent something bigger than yourself" was the most special part of his Olympic experience.

 "At the end, whether you win a medal or not, whether you place or not, is something that will be based on that day or that time.
 The fact that you made that team, that you represented your country and your family under the Olympic flag, that's something that no one can ever take away."